IRS-Cybersec/ctfdump/CTFSG 2021/web/Wildest Dream/README.md

 ?>
 ```

-Reading the PHP carefully (and not gloss out that one trap), it requires the following conditions for the two inputs:
+Reading the PHP carefully (and not glossing out that one trap), it requires the following conditions for the two inputs:

 1.  `$i1` and `i2` must not be empty.
 2. `$i1` and `$i2` must be 20 characters or more.